Brian Retterer

+Stanford University

-He is best known for 15 NCAA titles while swimming at Stanford University, most all time for swimming.
+Retterer swam for Stanford University from around 1990-1994 under Head Coach Skip Kenney.
+At Stanford, he was best known for winning 15 NCAA titles while swimming at Stanford University, most all time for swimming.
 He is 1 of 2 swimmers in NCAA history that have won a national title in all 5 relays (Shawn Jordan is the other).
-He was the high point scorer at NCAA his Junior & Senior year, and was 2nd his sophomore year.
+He was the high point scorer at the NCAA Championships his Junior and Senior year, and was 2nd his sophomore year.
 He was part of Stanford's recruiting class which was the greatest in swimming history, with Derek Weatherford, Tyler Mayfield, Eddie Parenti, Trip Zedlitz, Bill Schell, & Bob Eastlack.
+At Stanford, he was an NCAA All-American twenty-five times, and set American records twelve times.

 He was the first person to break 46 seconds in the 100yd backstroke and at one time held 7 of the 10 fastest times ever in that event.
 The 200 Back record stood for 8 years until broken by Aaron Peirsol in 2003.
-He set the National Age Group record in the 17–18 in the 100 & 200 yard backstroke (when swimmers were required to touch the wall with their hands prior to a turn).
+He set the National Age Group record for 17–18 years olds in the 100 & 200 yard backstroke (when swimmers were required to touch the wall with their hands prior to a turn).
 He was part of Stanford 1992, 93, 94 NCAA championships teams.
 He set the American Record & US Open record in the 100yd & 200yd backstroke numerous times from 1992 to 1995.
 He also had the fastest 50yd free split ever (18.56) which stood for nearly 14 years.

+In international competition he also performed well.
+He won a silver medal at the 1993 Pan Pacific Swimming Championships in Kobe, Japan, in 1994 he won a gold medal in the 400 Medley relay at the World Championships in Rome, Italy, and in 1995 he finished in 9th place at the 1995 Pan Pacific Swimming Championships in Atlanta, GA.
+In 1996, he finished 3rd at the US Olympic Trials, and in 1997 won a silver medal in the men's 100m backstroke event at the Short Course World Championships in Gothenburg, Sweden.

+His career was mostly likely cut short due to nagging shoulder problems which forced him to red-shirt during college and have major surgery just before the Olympic Trials in 1996.

+Coaching

+Retterer served as a swim coach at Middleton Swim Club, Red Bank YMCA, Washington D.C.'s Curl-Burke Swim Club, and at Stanford University where he had also competed.
+After these coaching assignments, he served as Head swim coach at Trinity Hall School.

+Honors

 Brian was inducted into Stanford University Hall of Fame.

-International competition he did well also.
-He won a silver medal at the 1993 Pan Pacific Swimming Championships in Kobe, Japan, in 1994 he won a gold medal in the 400 Medley relay at World Championships in Rome, Italy, in 1995 finished 9th place at the 1995 Pan Pacific Swimming Championships in Atlanta, GA, in 1996 finished 3rd at the US Olympic Trials, in 1997 won a silver medal in the men's 100m backstroke event at the Short Course World Championships in Gothenburg, Sweden.

-His career was mostly likely cut short due to nagging shoulder problems which forced him to red-shirt during college and have major surgery just before the Olympic Trials in 1996.
+He is also a member of the City of Sparks, Nevada Hall of Fame and the Reno Aquatic Club Hall of Fame.